- Table of Contents

 Before the Interview

-Preparation is key to succeeding in any endeavour, and job interviews are no exception.
+Preparation is key to success, and job interviews are no exception.
 Here are essential steps to take before your interview:

 1. Research the Company